Exploring AI Legal Issues: Navigating Challenges and Risks in the Era of Artificial Intelligence

 AI bias and fairness

-One of the most pressing concerns in AI legal issues is the issue of bias.
+One of the most pressing concerns in the legal industry, is the issue of AI bias.
 As AI systems are trained by humans on vast data sets, they inherit both human biases and biases that are present in the data.

 While legal professionals can’t impact the bias or fairness of an AI tool, you can recognize that bias is present and review AI solutions carefully to find out whether they are mitigating bias in how the product works.